-Before signing the dotted line, it’s crucial that you understand what a personal loan is, what you can and can’t use a personal loan for, and whether it would suit your financial needs.
+We’ll cover the five best reasons for taking out a personal loan (and three ways you shouldn’t use one).
+Before signing the dotted line, however, it’s crucial that you understand what a personal loan is, and whether it would suit your financial needs.

 A personal loan is a type of credit where financial institutions like online lenders, banks and credit unions offer cash for a variety of purposes.
 These loans are usually unsecured, meaning you don’t have to offer any collateral.